 - Domestic students: 73% White, 10% African-American, 7% Asian, 5% Hispanic, 2% American Indian/Alaskan Native, <1% Native Hawaiian/Pacific Islander, 3% Multiracial

 First-Year Student Profile

-- Average ACT score: The middle 50% of enrolled students had ACT composite scores between 19 and 25.
-94% of students presented the ACT as part of their applications.
+- Average ACT score: The middle 50% of enrolled students had ACT composite scores between 18 and 24.
+The mean score was 22.5 with 94% of students presenting the ACT as part of their applications.